zbluebugz/facebook-clean-my-feeds/README.md

 - Polski (Poland)
 - Nederlands (Netherlands)
 - עִברִית (Hebrew)
+- العربية (Arabic)
+- Bahasa Indonesia (Indonesia)

-JavaScript code to use with Tampermonkey, Greasemonkey, Violentmonkey, etc to hide certain parts of FB.
+JavaScript code to use with Tampermonkey, Greasemonkey, Violentmonkey, Firemonkey, etc to hide certain parts of FB.

 Files in the "greasyfork-release" folder are the versions released to [Greasy Fork](https://greasyfork.org/en/scripts/431970-facebook-ad-block-v3) for other people to use.